od-c0d3r/math-magicains-react/README.md

 > Milestone 6 (Pair-programming with  [@Debas-31](https://github.com/Debas-31)) : Write unit tests, React components snapshots, intergration tests using the Jest and React Testing Library libraries

+> Milestone 7 : Deploy to different host services like Heroku and Netlify

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Built With